will-fawcett/playground/README.md

 # playground
-A place to store a bunch of ML and data science challenges
+A place to store a bunch of ML and data science challenges.